ellysh/video-game-bots/ClickerBots/protection.md

     Sleep(1500)
 wend
 ```
-Each letter represents some kind of the bot's action in the application's window.
-Now you can launch Notepad application and the `SimpleBot.au3` script.
-The script will start to type letters in the application's window in an infinite loop.
+Let us assume that each letter represents some action of bot in game application window.
+Now you can launch Notepad and the `SimpleBot.au3` script.
+The script will start to type letters in the Notepad window in an infinite loop.
 This is a start point for our research of protection systems.
-Purpose of each sample protection system is detection of the launched `SimpleBot.au3` script.
-The protection system should distinguish legal user's actions and simulated actions by a bot in the application's window.
+Purpose of each example protection system is to detect the launched `SimpleBot.au3` script.
+These examples should distinguish legal user actions and simulated by a bot actions.

 ## Analysis of Actions